Event House Rules

 - So long as the following parts of any model are visible to the unit checking line of sight, True Line of Sight is achieved:

-- If other minor extrusions are the only parts visible, True Line of Sight is NOT achieved.
+- If only minor extrusions are visible, True Line of Sight is NOT achieved.
 Examples include:

 - Weapons / Claws / Banners / Capes